Doug's Story: Where The Heart Goes We Follow - Bedford Living MagazineJun 09, 2021

 In December 2007, Benjie was boarding a plane for Moncton from Hong Kong.
 She was looking to immigrate to Canada and was in search for a better life for herself and her two-year-old son CJ, who was left in the care of her parents in the Philippines the year before.
 Her dream was to immigrate to Canada and then re-unite with her son and bring him to their new home.

 Benjie had no idea, while boarding her plane in Hong Kong, that her employment contract to work for a family in Moncton, who were one of Doug’s co-workers, had been cancelled.
-At the same time, Doug’s co-worker asked if he could do a favour and pick someone up at the airport.
+At the same time, Doug’s co-worker asked if he could do a favor and pick someone up at the airport.
 That someone was Benjie and would soon change Doug’s life forever.

 For Benjie, what she arrived to was the opposite of what she had imagined.
 Instead of meeting her boss, she was greeted by a strange family, found out she had no job and was by herself in the middle of winter in this foreign country.